By Lisa Dillon, M.Photog.Cr, CPP, FP-OR, HFP-OR

 What’s the best way to come up with a title?
 There are lots of different avenues—some people like to use song lyrics or song titles, book or movie titles.
 Or bits from a well-known poem.
 Or well-known phrases (that aren’t overused as titles).
 Some people look through magazine ads for evocative words that can then be crafted into a title.
 Some people—myself included—like to begin with a title and then create an image to match it.
 Some of my favorite and most successful images came from this technique with titles such as “Party of One” and “On the Cusp” and “Little House on the Prairie.”
 You may find it a fun exercise to gather with a few friends to help title your images as a group project.
 I have known people to have titling parties complete with adult beverages and they say the titles get better as the evening goes on.
 Take that for what it’s worth!

 So to recap—yes, titles are VERY important.
 Don’t waste your chance to speak to the judges and bring them on a journey with you.
 Pick titles that are understandable and easy to read.
 Seek help if you are struggling with titling an image.
 It’s ok—even encouraged—to start with a title and create and image to tell that story.

 This Article was originally featured in FOCUS Oregon.

 Lisa Dillon is a Master Craftsman Photographer and CPP from Portland Oregon.
-She has also earned the Fellow of Photography degree from OPPA.
-She is in her 14th year of business and specializes in high school senior, business and family photography.
-She is a past president of the Professional Photographers of Oregon (PPO).
-Lisa is an approved juror for the OPPA and has served as a PPA Councilor representing Oregon since 2013.
+She has also earned the Fellow of Photography degree and Honorary Fellow of Photography from OPPA.
+She is in her 17th year of business and specializes in high school senior, business and family photography.
+She is a past president of the Professional Photographers of Oregon (PPO), and Oregon Professional Photographers Association (OPPA).
+Lisa is an approved juror for the OPPA and is an Approved Affiliate Juror for the Professional Photographers of America (PPA).
+Lisa has served as a PPA Councilor representing Oregon since 2013.